mdoyle-eintech-demo/eintech-people/Readme.md

-This is a web app for Eintech's Coding Task
+#solution for Eintech's Coding Task
-Codede by Micahel Doyle <mdoyle@mdoyle.org>, 30-Aug-2020
+##Codede by Micahel Doyle <mdoyle@mdoyle.org>, 30-Aug-2020

+This web app uses an Angular UI, an MVC api and an SQLLite database to create an editable list of names.

 ### How to run
 1) Open the solution in Visual Studio (I used 2019)